aarora79/amazon-bedrock-agentcore-samples/01-tutorials/06-AgentCore-observability/07-simple-dual-observability/scenarios/demo-guide.md

-# Demo Scenarios for Dual Observability Tutorial
+# Demo Guide: Running Observability Demonstrations

-This document provides detailed scenarios for demonstrating the dual observability setup with Amazon Bedrock AgentCore, CloudWatch, and Braintrust.
+This guide provides step-by-step instructions for running demonstrations of the dual observability setup with Amazon Bedrock AgentCore, CloudWatch, and Braintrust.
+Use this to showcase the system in action and understand how observability data flows.

 ## Overview

-Each scenario demonstrates different aspects of the observability system:
+Three demonstration scenarios show different aspects of the observability system:

-- **Scenario 1**: Successful multi-tool query with complex reasoning
+- **Scenario 1**: Successful multi-tool query with complex reasoning - shows normal operation
-- **Scenario 2**: Error handling and recovery patterns
+- **Scenario 2**: Error handling and recovery - shows error visibility in both platforms
-- **Scenario 3**: Dashboard review and metrics analysis
+- **Scenario 3**: Dashboard review - walks through CloudWatch and Braintrust dashboards

 ## Scenario 1: Successful Multi-Tool Query